• What are you looking for?

 • Nordic Walking

-Cycling does not make your posture worse, but at the same time it is not an anti-hunchback exercise.
 Why not?
-It's simple: cycling is not a pulling exercise, not a strengthening exercise that can balance out your muscular imbalances.
+Quite simply: cycling is not a pulling exercise, not a strengthening exercise that can compensate for your muscular imbalances.

 Sitting in motion

-You can also do your back good by adopting healthy sitting habits.
-We all generally sit for far too long, around 11-12 hours a day (when working, in front of the laptop or cell phone, eating, watching TV, in the car, etc.).
+Furthermore, you can do something good for your back by adopting healthy sitting habits.
+We all generally sit for far too long, approximately 11-12 hours a day (while working, in front of the laptop or mobile phone, while eating, watching television, in the car, etc.).

-That's why it's smart to incorporate as much movement as possible into your daily sitting routine.
-Aeris' active chairs, such as the Aeris Swopper , the Aeris 3Dee or Aeris Numo Task, can provide good support here, as they have 3D technology that ensures more than twice as much movement while sitting than conventional office chairs.
+Therefore, it's smart to integrate as much movement as possible into your daily sitting routine.
+Active chairs from Aeris, such as the Aeris Swopper , the Aeris 3Dee , or the Aeris Numo Task, can provide excellent support here, as they feature 3D technology that allows for more than twice the movement while sitting compared to conventional office chairs.

-Aeris office chairs bring a lot of movement into sitting.
+Aeris office chairs bring a lot of movement to sitting.

-3D technology means that movement is possible in three dimensions: forwards and backwards, sideways and up and down.
-Upright and changing sitting positions are therefore possible quite naturally.
+3D technology means that movement is possible in three dimensions: forwards and backwards, sideways, and up and down.
+Upright and changing sitting positions thus occur naturally.

-And that is good for the intervertebral discs and also trains the muscles, especially the back muscles, which in turn stabilizes the spine.
+And that's good for the intervertebral discs and also trains the muscles, especially the back muscles, which in turn stabilizes the spine.

 Disclaimer: Please note that we are not doctors and do not offer medical advice.
-The content in this article is for general information purposes only and cannot replace a specialist diagnosis and treatment.
+The content of this post is for general information purposes only and cannot replace a professional medical diagnosis and treatment.
 If you have any doubts or questions, always consult your doctor.

 10 simple tips on what you can do to combat obesity in the office